Does Father Travel in Time?

 The Bible and other historic records repeatedly indicate that the Jews were expecting Elijah and some of the other prophets to reappear!

 This would have been Yeshua’s perfect time to say: “thus saith the Lord, ‘you guys are crazy!
 Elijah is quite dead’”.
-But on the contrary Yeshua confirmed the astonishing truth!
+But on the contrary, Yeshua confirmed the astonishing truth!
 See for yourself:

 So Yeshua said of John the Immerser: “this is Elijah, who is to come”.
 From our perspective this would be his third coming.
-Another clue is that no one else in the Bible is described as wearing this distinctive atire:
+Another clue is that no one else in the Bible is described as wearing this distinctive attire:

 Of course John the Immerser was no more likely to spend his youth calling himself “the Elijah to come” than Yeshua would have gone around saying that he was the Messiah—before the time was right.

 John 1:21 They asked him again, “Who then?
-Are you Elijah”?
-He replied, “I am not”.
-“Are you the Prophet”?
-And he replied, “No”.
-GV
+Are you Elijah?”
+He replied, “I’m not” [2].
+“Are you the Prophet”? [mentioned in Deuteronomy 18:15] And he replied, “No.”

-A point that I have made before is that it wasnt predestined that the Jews would forsake their Messiah; they had a legitimate opportunity to accept Him.
+A point that I have made before is that it wasn’t predestined that the Jews would forsake their Messiah; they had a legitimate opportunity to accept Him.
 The prophecies would have to have occurred later, as happened with Jonah, or even failed (1 Corinthians 13:8).
 The Seventy Weeks Prophecy was meant to end on or about 31 AD.
 John the Immerser was scheduled to be the Elijah to come, but the Bridegroom was delayed for 2000 years, because of the carnality of His countrymen!

-Elijah will return just prior to “the great and dreadful day of Yehovah”, to prevent Yehovah from needing to strike “the earth with utter destruction” [a ‘curse’]!
+Elijah will return just prior to “the great and dreadful Day of Yehovah”, to prevent Yehovah from needing to strike “the earth with utter destruction” (a ‘curse’)!

-The Jews of Yeshua’s day were looking for Elijah to come again and fulfil Malachi’s prophecy.
+The Jews of Yeshua’s day were looking for Elijah to come again and fulfill Malachi’s prophecy.
 Let’s consider the Elijah “who is to come”.
 Here are the very last words from most versions of the Hebrew Scriptures:

 “John’s Immersion” and the “wrath to come”

-Acts 19:1-6 While Apollos was in Corinth, Paul traveled over the upper coasts to Ephesus.
-He asked the Disciples who he found there, 2 “Have you received the sacred spirit, since you believed”?
-They replied, “We have not even heard about a sacred spirit”.
-3 So he asked them, “Then what were you immersed into”?
-They replied, “Into John’s immersion”.
-4 Paul told them, “John immersed people with an immersion for changing minds—he told them to believe in the One who was to come after him, namely, in Yeshua the Messiah”.
-5 After they heard that, they were immersed in the name of our Master Yeshua the Messiah.
-6 Paul laid his hand on them; and the sacred spirit came on them, and they spoke in different languages, and prophesied.
-GV
+Acts 19:1-6 While Apollos was in Corinth, Paul traveled thru the upper regions to Ephesus.
+He asked the disciples who he found there, 2 “Did you receive the 'special' spirit when you believed?”
+They replied, “We haven’t heard anything about a 'special' spirit.”
+3 So he asked them, “Then what were you immersed into?”
+They replied, “John’s immersion.”
+4 Paul told them, “John immersed people with an immersion for changing minds—he told them to believe in the One who was to come after him, namely, in Yeshua (Jesus) Messiah.”
+5 After they heard this, they were immersed in the name of our Sovereign Yeshua Messiah.
+6 Paul laid his hand on them, and the 'special' spirit came on them, and they began speaking in different languages and prophesying.

 These people had to be told long after John immersed them what John’s immersion was about, and that his immersion was insufficient for salvation: